dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{compression-algos}}.
 Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+### Elliptic Curve Algorithms

+This document requests IANA add a registry of elliptic curves for use in OpenPGP.

+Each curve is identified on the wire by OID, and is acceptable for use in certain OpenPGP public key algorithms.
+The table's initial headings and values can be found in {{ec-curves}}.
+Adding a new elliptic curve algorithm to OpenPGP MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## Elliptic Curve Point and Value Wire Formats

 This document requests IANA add a registry of wire formats that represent elliptic curve points.